LogtalkDotOrg/logtalk3/scripts/embedding/NOTES.md

 embedded application or saved state.
 You may also want to turn off the `source_data` flag to reduce the size of your application.
-When a settings file is passed as argument to the embedding scripts, the backend adapter file ia automatically patched, changing the value of the `settings_file` flag to `deny`, to prevent using any settings file accessible on a computer where the embedded application is run to disturb it.
+When a settings file is passed as argument to the embedding scripts, the backend adapter file is automatically patched, changing the value of the `settings_file` flag to `deny`, to prevent using any settings file accessible on a computer where the embedded application is run to disturb it.